Recipe Overview

 Notes

-- Serve with cooked pasta or noodles, mashed potatoes, roasted potatoes, polenta, or crusty bread.
+- Serving suggestions: Serve with cooked pasta or noodles, mashed potatoes, roasted potatoes, polenta, or crusty bread.
 Use whole wheat pasta if you prefer.
 Wilted greens, such as spinach or Swiss chard, are great, too, especially if you are looking for a low carb meal.

-- Make Ahead Ideas: Wash and slice the onions, bell peppers, and mushrooms ahead of time and refrigerate.
+- Make ahead ideas: Wash and slice the onions, bell peppers, and mushrooms ahead of time and refrigerate.
 If you’re planning on using fresh herbs, make sure they’re washed and ready.

-- Storage & Reheating Tips: Leftover chicken cacciatore can be stored in the refrigerator in a covered container for up to four days, or in the freezer for up to one month.
+- Storage & reheating tips: Leftover chicken cacciatore can be stored in the refrigerator in a covered container for up to four days, or in the freezer for up to one month.
 To reheat, simmer over low heat in skillet until heated through.
 If frozen, thaw overnight in the refrigerator before reheating for best results.

 Video